Skip to main content

 What is Zyn and what are oral nicotine pouches?

-With cigarette smoking on the decline, tobacco companies have shifted focus to “smokeless” tobacco products, including oral nicotine pouches.
+Oral nicotine pouches are small white pouches, containing nicotine powder and flavorings, that are inserted into the mouth.
 The pouches are sometimes referred to as a "lip pillow" or "upper decky" because of where they are placed between the lip and gum, often under the upper lip.
-Oral nicotine pouches are used similarly to snus – an oral pouch containing shredded tobacco leaf – but unlike snus, they contain a nicotine powder instead of tobacco leaf.
+Oral nicotine pouches are used similarly to snus – an oral pouch containing shredded tobacco leaf – but unlike snus, they contain a nicotine powder instead of tobacco leaf and are therefore not classified as smokeless tobacco products.
 Nicotine pouches contain nicotine which is harmful to young people in any form.
-Due to the absence of tobacco leaf, the Food and Drug Administration does not classify oral nicotine pouches as a smokeless tobacco product.

 Zyn and Zyn Pouches